mpacula/COSMOS/doc/source/config.rst

 Edit :file:`config/default.py`, and configure it to your liking.
 There are only a few variables to set.

-.. note:: It is recommended to *not* use an SQL Lite database if the database is stored on a network shared drive.
+.. note:: It is recommended to *not* use an SQL Lite database, especially if the database is stored on a network shared drive.

 3. Create SQL Tables and Load Static Files